rkearsley/StealthSmartDoorbell/README.md

 - Send an event to Home Assistant via the MQTT broker
 - Perform Home Assistant automations (such as send message to your phone)

+# WARNING - DISCLAIMER

+**Some circuits in your home carry high voltage which can be lethal if handled incorrectly**

+**Do not attempt this project unless you are confident that you can avoid high voltage circuits**

+**Isolate circuits before you attempt this project and then proceed at your own risk**

 ## Components / Shopping List

 These are components that the project is designed for, but I'm sure many alternatives will work with slight modifications